-A major improvement in our communication framework compared to our previous work(Zha et al. 2024) is the removal of the AirSim-based structure.
-Instead, we adopt a lightweight communication method to ensure the modularity of autonomy components, using the ROS-TCP-Connector(Unity Technologies 2025a) and ROS-TCP-Endpoint(Unity Technologies 2025b).
-These packages enable direct communication between the flight library and the rendering engine in the form of ROS messages.
-This approach also ensures compatibility with various navigation packages built within the ROS framework.
+A major improvement in our communication framework compared to our previous work (Zha et al. 2024) is the removal of the AirSim-based structure.
+Instead, we adopt a lightweight communication method using the unmodified ROS-TCP-Connector and ROS-TCP-Endpoint packages developed by the Unity Robotics Hub (Unity Technologies 2025a, Unity Technologies 2025b).
+These packages establish TCP-based ROS communication between Unity and external nodes.
+We use them as a minimal communication middleware to link Unity with our provided flight library, reducing overhead and avoiding the constraints of heavier simulators like AirSim.
+This ensures modularity and compatibility with a wide range of ROS-based navigation packages.
 A schematic illustrating the communication between different components through ROS is shown in Fig. 1.

-2.1 Flight Library
+2.1 Flight library

 The core components of the provided flight library include a UAV controller and a dynamics simulator, enabling basic autonomous flight and state feedback.
-The simulator node also generates realistic IMU outputs, including one published in /sensor\msg/Imu format, a message type commonly used for physical sensors in ROS.
+The simulator node also generates realistic IMU outputs, including one published in /sensor_msgs/Imu format, a message type commonly used for physical sensors in ROS.
 Users can also optionally simulate the state estimator and path planner (shown in orange in Fig. 1), with examples provided in the following sections.
 The flight library is designed to be modular while maintaining realistic sensor outputs, allowing users to experiment with different navigation algorithms.
 Finally, the simulated vehicle pose is published as a ROS message and sent to Unity, ensuring precise and up-to-date image feedback.